Canon SX70 vs Panasonic L1

 It is notable that the SX70 offers wifi support, while the L1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The SX70 is a recent model that features in the current product line-up of Canon.
-In contrast, the L1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the L1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the L1 was succeeded by the Panasonic L10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX70 and L1 can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Panasonic L1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX70 or the Panasonic L1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.